jonkracht/technical-notes/jupyter-notes.md

 # Jupyter
-name chosen as a combination of Julia, Python, and R, a few of its first languages
+name is a combination of Julia, Python, and R (a few languages first implemented)

 Successor to IPython (i stands for interactive)